cummim/Sierra-Clancy-request-export/README.md

 <b>Parts</b>
 * Part 1: getOffsiteRequests.py generates a JSON file with hyperlinks referencing Sierra item ids
-* Part 2: getItemBarcodes.py generates a pipe-delimited text file containing barcodes for the items
+* Part 2: getItemBarcodes.py generates a text file containing barcodes for the items

 The complete setup would be to create a cron job that calls these scripts, and then executes a system command to submit the file of barcodes to Caiasoft via their API.